Albania at the Olympics

 Albania first participated at the Summer Olympic Games in 1972.
 After that, Albania boycotted the next four games for political reasons, as part of the 1980 Summer Olympics boycott, 1984 Summer Olympics boycott, 1988 Summer Olympics boycott, and the isolationist stance of Albania at the time.
-They returned for the Barcelona 1992 Summer Olympics and have appeared in all games since then.
-Albania made their Winter Olympic Games debut in 2006.
+The nation returned for the Barcelona 1992 Summer Olympics and has appeared in all games since then.
+Also the nation made its debut at the Winter Olympic Games in 2006.
 Albania normally competes in events that include swimming, athletics, weightlifting, shooting, and wrestling.
 They have been represented by the Albanian National Olympic Committee since 1972.

 Albania won two bronze medals in wrestling at the 2024 Summer Olympics.
 Its first ever Olympic medal came on 10 August 2024 when Chermen Valiev won bronze in the men's freestyle 74 kg and second medal came on 11 August 2024 when Islam Dudaev won bronze in the men's freestyle 65 kg.